Bruges-la-Morte

 Bruges-la-Morte (French; The Dead [City of] Bruges) is a short novel by the Belgian author Georges Rodenbach, first published in 1892.
-The novel is notable for two reasons: it was the archetypal Symbolist novel, and was the first work of fiction illustrated with photographs.
+The novel is notable for two reasons: it is an archetypal Symbolist novel, and was the first work of fiction illustrated with photographs.

 A translation by Thomas Duncan was published by Atlas Press in London in 1993.

 A new English translation of Bruges-la-Morte, by Will Stone and Mike Mitchell, appeared in 2005, published by Dedalus Books and with an introduction by Alan Hollinghurst.